 Five-year reviews are important for several reasons.
-First, it helps the public and the Army be aware of cleanup progress and how any issues may have been addressed.
-Second, it gives the Army an opportunity to look at the cleanup long-term, possibly identifying ways to cleanup or use energy more efficiently.
-Finally, the Army must comply with the CERLCA law and DoD and Army policy and guidance.
+First, it helps the public and the Army be aware of cleanup progress and additional action necessary to ensure long term protectiveness.
+Second, it gives the Army an opportunity to look at the cleanup long-term, possibly identifying ways to clean up or use energy more efficiently.
+Finally, the Army must comply with the CERCLA law, DoD and Army policy, and guidance.

 - Read more about it: